Skip to content

 The Domino Effect

-Robert Axelrod's Tit-for-Tat never beat a single opponent — and won both tournaments.
-Martin Nowak reduced cooperation to five inequalities.
-Damon Centola found the tipping point at 25%.
+Axelrod proved that cooperate-first-then-reciprocate wins without beating anyone.
+Nowak reduced cooperation to five inequalities.
+Centola found the tipping point at 25%.
 Cooperatives survive at twice the rate.
 And 2023 network data suggests value scales not as n-squared but n-cubed.
 The shift from zero-sum to positive-sum is itself positive-sum.
 Each adoption makes the next one easier.
 That is not optimism.
 It is arithmetic.

 News